 - In-screen fingerprint scanner

-There's a real emphasis on the using it in landscape, including what looks like a pop-up selfie camera on the side of the phone, rather than it being at the top.
+There's a real emphasis on the using it in landscape, or "horizontal mode" as Lenovo calls it.
+That'll be why there's a side-mounted pop-up selfie camera, rather than it being at the top.
+That's a first!

 - 144Hz refresh rate

-When it comes to gaming phones fast refresh rate is king.
-And the Legion phone is said to have a 144Hz refresh rate, matching the likes of the Red Magic 5G, as further confirmed in the Jingdong video pre-order release.
-That ekes just beyond the current swathe of 90-120Hz panels that are entering the market.
+When it comes to gaming phones a fast refresh-rate is king.
+And the Legion phone has that all important 144Hz refresh rate, matching the likes of the Red Magic 5G.
+That pushes beyond the current swathe of 90-120Hz panels that are entering the market, matching the also forthcoming Asus ROG Phone 3.
 It's what gamers expect.

 - Side-positioned pop-up selfie camera